sage-code/maj/basic.md

 ## Words

-A word can have a specialized role in a sentence.
-Maj unlike most other languages is using a restrictive syntax rule to differentiate word category by coda.
+A word have a role in a sentence.
+Maj unlike most other languages is using a special syntax rule to differentiate word category by _coda_.
 The coda is the last letter of the word.
+In other languages the words are not differentiated in any way, therefore the same exact word can have multiple meanings.
+But not in Maj.
+If the meaning is different then we must change the coda or make another word for it.

 **notes:**